 The mini kitchen makeover all started because I wanted to increase the height of the cabinets.
-This began the mini kitchen update that we are currently in.
-If you enjoy behind the scenes details follow along on Instagram.
-I have a saved story highlight for the kitchen.

 We wanted to add the soft close door feature hinge for a while and this seemed to be the perfect opportunity.
 Removing the cabinet doors to paint would allow us the ability to replace the hinges then.
 There are lots of options for hinges so order exactly what you need.
 This post will show you how added soft close concealed face frame hinges with 1/2 inch overlay.